openblox/api-documentation/class/Instance.md

 {{% method void ClearAllChildren %}}

-This method sets the parent of all the descendants of the object to `nil`.
+This method sets the parent of all the descendants of the object to void.

 {{% method Instance Clone %}}

 This method creates a new instance of the class and sets all properties to the same value as this one.
 All children will be cloned as well, and their [Parent](#Parent) property will be set to this instance.
-The parent of the new instance will be `nil`.
+The parent of the new instance will be void.

-If the [Archivable](#Archivable) property is set to `false` or the class is abstract or uncreatable, this method will return `nil`.
+If the [Archivable](#Archivable) property is false or the class is abstract or uncreatable, this method will return void.
 Otherwise, it will return the new instance.

 {{% method void Destroy %}}

-This method is used to parent the object to `nil` and remove all references.
+This method is used to parent the object to void and remove all references.
 All connections to events of this instance will be disconnected.
 The instance's [Parent](#Parent) property cannot be changed after this method is called.

 {{% method void Remove %}}

-This method sets the [Parent](#Parent) property to `nil` and recursively calls itself on children of the instance.
+This method sets the [Parent](#Parent) property to void and recursively calls itself on children of the instance.

 {{% method Instance FindFirstChild "string name" "bool recursive = false" %}}

 This method is used to find the first child of the instance with the given name.
-If {{%var%}}recursive{{%/var%}} is specified and `true`, this method will search all descendants of the instance.
+If {{%var%}}recursive{{%/var%}} is specified and true, this method will search all descendants of the instance.

 {{% method "Instance[]" GetChildren %}}